Triple Nine Society: Qualifying test scores

 To qualify for membership, an applicant must submit a qualifying score earned on any of the standardized tests recognized by the society; these include IQ tests as well as various college admission exams and military classification tests.

 For IQ tests, a qualifying score corresponds to an IQ of at least 146 for tests with standard deviation of 15 (e.g., WAIS, Stanford–Binet 5), at least 149 for tests with a standard deviation of 16 (e.g., Stanford–Binet IV and CTMM), or at least 173 for tests with a standard deviation of 24 (e.g., Cattell III-B).

+The American Mensa test, the Reynolds Adaptable Intelligence Test (RAIT), is accepted with the Total Battery Intelligence Index of 146 and above.

-TNS also accepts standardized test scores that have a well-established psychometric correlation with IQ, including SAT, GRE, LSAT, ACT, and the Miller Analogies Test.
+TNS also accepts standardized test scores including SAT, GRE, GMAT, LSAT, ACT, and the Miller Analogies Test.
 Required score will differ depending on the year those tests were taken.

-TNS also accepts a GMAT score of 750 (for tests taken between 2000 and 2023) or a GMAT Focus Edition score of 705 (available since 2023), both of which correspond only to a percentile score of 98.2%.